Classes and Objects in C#

 }

-An object is a specific instance of a class.
-It holds actual values and can use the class’s methods.
+An object is an actual instance of a class.
+It contains real values for properties and can invoke the class's methods.

 Car myCar = new Car();